 The FloridaCommerce Office of Inspector General responded to our complaint.
 On November 22, 2024, SHPO (The State Historic Preservation Office) sent us a copy of the letter directed to Mrs. Gandhi-Savdas: “We previously commented on the proposed rehabilitation of 8MT346 and in a letter dated December 1, 2023, stated that the undertaking should have no adverse effect on historic properties provided the new work match the old in material, design, scale, color, and finish.
 Based on the information provided, the completed work does not conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties and does not meet the conditions set forth by this office in our 2023 letter.”
 Please read the letter below.

-The City of Stuart Manager Mr. Mortell, who is also a Florida Bar member, listed as a Government Attorney, has been repeatedly notified by us about the fraud committed by the CDBG HR Contractor on our roof, about the damages inflicted on our historical building.
-Mr. Mortell has also repeatedly denied our request for re-inspections and to record the violations by Patriot Response Group.
+The City of Stuart Manager Mr. Mortell has been notified by us about the fraud committed by the CDBG HR Contractor on our roof, about the damages inflicted on our historical building.
+Mr. Mortell has also denied our request for re-inspections and to record the violations by Patriot Response Group.
 Mrs. Gandhi-Savdas and Mr. Mortell has been also notified by FloridaCommerce that the work performed by the City of Stuart CDBG contractor is not in conformance with the State and Federal Codes and Regulations, and the City cannot distribute the federal funds allocated on our Rehabilitation Project as a payment to Patriot Response Group.

 (2) Incorporation of Laws, Rules, Regulations, and Policies.